grimmelm/ctech404/ctech401/module_1/e1_terminal_print/exercise_specs.md

 <code>>>></code> is the Python interpreter's prompt.
 You can now run Python commands.

-2. Print the text "I can write Python programs!" to the screen (Hint: You can use Python's print function)
+2. Print the text 'I can write Python programs!' to the screen (Hint: You can use Python's print function)
  </em>

 ## Any Unique Requirements or Notes?